 ‘In this Year of Jubilee, each of you shall return to his possession.
 And if you sell anything to your neighbor or buy from your neighbor’s hand, you shall not oppress one another.
 According to the number of years after the Jubilee you shall buy from your neighbor, and according to the number of years of crops he shall sell to you.
 According to the multitude of years you shall increase its price, and according to the fewer number of years you shall diminish its price; for he sells to you according to the number of the years of the crops.
 Therefore you shall not oppress one another, but you shall fear your God; for I am the LORD your God.

 a.
 In this Year of Jubilee, each of you shall return to his possession: When Israel came into the Promised Land, the land was allotted according to tribes and families.
-These initial tracts of land would be the permanent possession of those families, and therefore land in Israel could never really be “sold” – it could only be leased, and the amount of the lease would be based on how many years there were left until the Jubilee.
+These initial tracts of land would be the permanent possession of those families, and therefore land in Israel could never be permanently sold; it could only be leased, and the amount of the lease would be based on the number of years were left until the Jubilee.

-i.
-This assured that no family would be permanently prevented from having land.
+ii.
+This meant that no family would be forever without land.
 Every fifty years, every family would have the opportunity to start again.

 b.
 Therefore you shall not oppress one another: Though this was extremely charitable and helpful to the families in Israel, this was not a socialist system, because only land was re-distributed.
 Most effectively, this helped protect against the existence of a permanent underclass in Israel.

 i.
 We don’t know for a fact that the Year of Jubilee was ever actually observed.
+Jeremiah 34:8-15 describes an attempt to implement some of the principles of the Jubilee.
 “Just how widely the concept of the jubilee year was observed through the history of the Israelites is difficult to state for lack of direct evidence.”
 (Harrison)

 3. (18-22) God’s provision for the Sabbath year.